-If you’re expecting a movie with heaps of action scenes then by all means go see *Total Recall*.
-If you’re looking for some really good Phillip K. Dick mind benders then just save your money and wait for the DVD.
-The story seems to mostly gloss over the mind bending aspects and focuses on a weak excuse for conflict so that it can set up the next long action scene.
+If you’re expecting a movie with heaps of action scenes then by all means go see the reboot of *Total Recall*.
+If you’re looking for some really good Phillip K. Dick mind benders, then just save your money and wait for the DVD.
+The story seems to mostly gloss over the mind bending aspects and focuses on a weak excuse for conflict, so that it can set up the next long action scene.

 Colin Farrell was good as the lead.
 He does a good job of being intense and sincere.

 Jessica Biel didn’t have many lines to work with, but what she did have she did well with.

 The big question is: how does the original Total Recall compare to the remake of Total Recall?

 For all of the cheesiness of the original it was fun and didn’t always take itself too seriously.
 But what really makes the original better than the remake is the performance by Ronny Cox, the original Cohaagen, and Michael Ironside as Richter.
 Both brought a level of desirableness that is completely missing from the remake.